ArchiveTeam/grab-site/README.md

 Install on Ubuntu 16.04 - 17.10
 ---
 This is somewhat involved because Ubuntu 16.04 and later do not include python3.4, which grab-site requires.
-We install python3.4 from a PPA, which has a xenial package that also works on newer Ubuntu releases.
+We install python3.4 from a PPA which has a xenial package that also works on newer Ubuntu releases.

 ```
 sudo apt-get update